apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 contributors and maintainers.
 People that you can design new features with, who can review your code and point out conceptual issues.

-    It's actually not enough to lower the barrier to entry.
-You need to make sure that people know it's low.
-This is more important than it actually being low.
-Frequent communication is key.
-If people know that they can go on discord for help implementing a feature and expect that it will be approved and merged within a day, then they will do that.
+    In addition to lowering the barrier to entry, You need to make sure that people know it's low.
+Otherwise they will make a subconcious error in their risk/reward analysis.
+Frequent communication is key for this.
+If they see people on discord asking how a feature works, they know that if they write a PR, if they encounter issues they can ask questions as well.
+Then they will go do that.
 But if you need to find someone willing to review your PR and you haven't already befriended a maintainer, and you're not sure that the code will be readable in the first place, then maybe not.
 Your time is probably better spent elsewhere.

     "Low attention span" describes most first time contributors, but there do exist other kinds.
 The other kind is a contributor with a difficult problem and some